lnproxy/spec/README.md

   4. User verifies that the description (tag `d`) or description hash (tag `h`) in the proxy invoice matches provided description or description hash provided in the request.

-## Notes on compatibility with LNURL
+## Compatibility with LNURL

 In order for an lnproxy relay to be used in conjunction with [LUD-06](https://github.com/lnurl/luds/blob/luds/06.md), the amount in the proxy invoice needs to be set by the user.
-To accomodate this, a relay accept an additional parameter `routing_msat` that specifies the millisatoshi amount the relay should use when routing the payment.
+To accomodate this, a relay may accept an additional parameter `routing_msat` that specifies the millisatoshi amount the relay should use when routing the payment.
 In this case, the flow is the same as above except steps 1 and 5 which become:

   1. User makes a POST request to a relay like:
      ```Bash
      curl --header "Content-Type: application/json" \
          --request POST \
-         --data '{"invoice":"<bolt11 invoice>","routing_msat":"<millisatoshi amount used when routing the payment>"}' \
+         --data '{"invoice":"<bolt11 invoice>","routing_msat":"<millisatoshi amount used when routing the payment, as a string>"}' \
          <relay URL>
      ```
 and: